 Learn to Build and Manage Thriving Communities

-This course teaches those new to community management the proven framework for successful community development, including platform selection, seeding and reaching critical mass.
+These lessons teach those new to community management the proven framework for successful community development, including conceptualization and founding members.

 Richard is the Founder and Managing Director of FeverBee.
 Richard’s blog, FeverBee is ranked amongst the top 10 UK marketing blogs and is widely cited as best practice in helping organizations around the world improve their community efforts.